-Did Tinder kick you out with a vague “Something went wrong” message or a cryptic code like a:86401?
+Did Tind kick you out with a vague “Something went wrong” message or a cryptic code like a:86401?
 You try logging back in, but you can’t.

 This issue has hit thousands of people in recent years across Match Group apps.
 Here’s everything you need to know about it and how to fix it: